RaananW/babylonjs-webpack-es6/README.md

 Open the URL in a webgpu-enabled browser and add "?engine=webgpu" to the URL.
 If you want to add a different scene, add it as a query parameter: `http://localhost:8080/?scene=physicsWithAmmo&engine=webgpu`.

+## Running validation tests

+It is possible to run validation tests to the scenes using playwright.
+To run the tests, run `npm run test`.
+This will run the tests in headless mode.
+To configure the tests see the `/tests/` directory, and the `validation.spec.ts` file.

 ## What else can I do

 To lint your source code run `npm run lint`